bea92/stream-elenchi/README.md

 # stream-elenchi

-elenchi valeria
-This report is part of AtlanteCalvino
+This report is part of AtlanteCalvino --> http://atlantecalvino.unige.ch/ a project by DensityDesign and University of Ginevra.